 in this role.

-The Air Ministry were looking to replace the aircraft used for co-operation and liaison, which at the time was the Hawker Hector, so in 1934 issued specification A.39/34.
+The Air Ministry were looking to replace the aircraft used for co-operation and liaison, so in 1934 issued specification A.39/34.
 This

 required an aircraft which had short take-off and landing requirements and could be used for a variety of roles including reconnaissance and bombing.

 Westland submitted their design during June 1935 and a contract for two prototypes, designated P.8 by Westland, was awarded with the prototype undergoing taxying trials on the

 10th June 1936 before its maiden flight on the 15th June 1936.
 This was followed by an appearance, before the month was out, at the Society of British Aerospace Companies Display at Hatfield.
 The new aircraft was then

 sent to Martlesham Heath and the Aeroplane and Armament Experimental Establishment, which was based there, for handling evaluation on the 24th July 1936.

 The second Lysander prototype made its maiden flight on the 11th December 1936, two months after one hundred and forty four production aircraft had been ordered, and like the first

 this was sent to the A&AEE at Martlesham Heath.
 During 1938 the second prototype was to undergo tropical trials and was dispatched to No. 5 Squadron.